-Ellen Hardy, played by Stella Stevens (The Nutty Professor and Arnold), is a personal secretary to wealthy philanthropist Mrs. Armstrong (Shelley Winters, A Patch of Blue).
-Ellen, who is about to marry Armstrong’s nephew, is suddenly informed that her two younger siblings (Michael Burns, Santee, and Barbara Sammeth, Foul Play) have been released from the mental institution where they have spent most of their lives — soon corpses start piling up.
+Ellen Hardy (Stella Stevens, Li’l Abner) works as an assistant to Mrs. Armstrong (Shelley Winters, A Patch of Blue), a wealthy philanthropist.
+Ellen, who is about to marry Armstrong’s nephew, is informed that her two younger siblings (Michael Burns, Santee, and Barbara Sammeth, Foul Play) have been released from the mental institution where they have spent most of their lives — soon corpses start piling up.

 Reaction & Thoughts:

-Wacky reworking of Reginald Denham’s and Edward Percy’s hit play Ladies in Retirement, which was previously filmed under that name by Columbia in 1941.
+Wacky reworking of the 1940 Broadway play Ladies in Retirement, which was previously filmed under that name by Columbia in 1941.
 It would be unfair to compare the two adaptations because they are too different.
 Ladies in Retirement is a Gothic period piece while the reboot is no-holds-barred Grand Guignol.

 I’m a big fan of Robert Aldrich’s What Ever Happened to Baby Jane?
-(1962) and its many clones, which The Mad Room, directed by Bernard Girard, is clearly trying to ape, so I really, really wanted to like the movie.
+(1962), which The Mad Room, directed by Bernard Girard (Dead Heat on a Merry-Go-Round), is clearly trying to ape, so I really, really wanted to like the movie.
 Truth be told, I was a bit disappointed with the whole thing — it could have been much better.

 I can’t really talk much about the actors and their work because I don’t want to give anything away.
 Suffice to say that the entire cast is pretty good.
 Stevens seems to be having fun as the neurotic Ellen.
 Winters hams it up beautifully.
 Stevens and Winters re-teamed a few years later for The Poseidon Adventure (1972).